MassimoGennaro/DIA_Project_PoliMi/README.md

 # DIA_Project_PoliMi
 This repository contains the implementation of the project of the [Data Intelligence Application](https://www4.ceda.polimi.it/manifesti/manifesti/controller/ManifestoPublic.do?EVN_DETTAGLIO_RIGA_MANIFESTO=evento&aa=2019&k_cf=225&k_corso_la=481&k_indir=T2A&codDescr=054444&lang=IT&semestre=2&idGruppo=3925&idRiga=239696) course at Politecnico di Milano, A.Y.
 2019-2020

+## How to use
+You can look at the jupyter notebook [here](https://github.com/MassimoGennaro/DIA_Project_PoliMi/blob/master/DIA_Project_Final.ipynb).

+## Implementation
+In the experiments files wrapper classes are present that implement the various functionalities requested. _Pricing_ and _Advertsing_ directories contain all the python modules.
 ---
 ## Pricing & Advertising